 Taking an agile approach to software development significantly increases development productivity by building the product incrementally.
 Broken down into development phases or “sprints”, allows you to have more control over the development process and results in a product that delivers much better value for your users, faster.

 There is absolutely no point in investing into building a digital product if you don’t test and validate at every stage of the process.
 In order to deliver quality products, QA testing needs to start as early on as the initial product spec and design phases.

 There are a number of different testing approaches including manual testing, automated testing and continuous integration techniques.
 The aim is to detect any issues at the earliest stage possible so these can be fixed before moving on with the development phases.
 It’s significantly more expensive to fix things further into the development lifecycle and not incorporating QA will have a significant impact on the overall user experience.

 It’s also important to incorporate user testing in the design process to help evaluate a product, feature or prototype with real users.
 Undertaking user testing with your target audience or a sub-set of your existing users allows you to identify flaws in the user experience before the product is built or deployed.

 7. Launch, Maintain & Optimise

 Product launch needs to be planned for in your initial business planning and strategy phases.
 Having a clear idea of who your users are, how you will target them, how you will roll out new software and how this will be communicated with your users is so important.
-A good digital product development company will help you with how to achieve this.
+A good digital product development company will help you to achieve this.
 For example, the submission of mobile apps into the Apple App Store or Google Play, optimising app indexing for SEO and overall best practices around marketing for generating buzz and interest.

 As your business grows, you will inevitably want your product to scale with your business.
 Sometimes this means building new features, removing unwanted features or changing aspects of the user experience.
 This is why digital product development doesn’t just end once it’s been launched.
 It should evolve with your business and user expectations now and in the future.